flutter/website/src/content/app-architecture/case-study/index.md

 * The domain folder contains the application data types, because they're used by the data and ui layers.
-* The app contains three "main" files, which act as different entry points to the application for development, staging and production.
+* The app contains three "main" files, which act as different entry points to the application for development, staging, and production.
-* There are two test-related directories at the same level as `lib`: `test/` has the test code, and it's own structure matches `lib/`. `testing/` is a subpackage that contains mocks and other testing utilities which can be used in other packages' test code.
+* There are two test-related directories at the same level as `lib`: `test/` has the test code, and its own structure matches `lib/`. `testing/` is a subpackage that contains mocks and other testing utilities which can be used in other packages' test code.
 The `testing/` folder could be described as a version of your app that you don't ship.
-It is the content that is tested.
+It's the content that is tested.

 There's additional code in the compass app that doesn't pertain to architecture.
 For the full package structure, [view it on GitHub][].